Swiss Family Robinson (1960 film): Plot

-A Swiss family from Bern—Father, Mother, and their three sons—are relocating to a colony in New Guinea to escape the Napoleonic Wars when their ship is attacked by pirates and flees into a storm.
-The crew abandons ship leaving the family on board, while the ship grounds on rocks off an uninhabited island.
+A ship carrying a Swiss family from Bern—Father, Mother, and their three sons, who are relocating to a colony in New Guinea to escape the Napoleonic Wars—is attacked by pirates.
+Abandoned by the crew, the ship eventually grounds on rocks off an uninhabited island.
 The family makes their way ashore along with the captain's two Great Danes.
 Father, eldest son Fritz, and middle son Ernst salvage supplies and livestock from the shipwreck.
-The pirates locate the ship, but Father scares them off by putting up a quarantine flag, signaling disease aboard.
+Pirates locate the ship, but Father scares them off by putting up a quarantine flag, signaling Bubonic plague aboard.

 The family soon discovers that the island contains a diversity of wildlife, including a dangerous tiger.
 To provide safety and comfort, Father, Fritz, and Ernst construct an elaborate tree house complete with a water wheel.
 Youngest son Francis collects various animals including a young Asian elephant, a monkey, and an ostrich.
 Ernst theorizes that the island may once have been part of a land bridge between Africa and Asia.
 As the family settles in, Father opines that, by going back to nature, they have found everything they need in life.
 Mother, however, worries that her sons will never marry or have families if they are not rescued, and consents to allow Fritz and Ernst to circumnavigate the island in a homemade outrigger boat and search for other settlements.

-During their expedition, the brothers come across the pirates, who have captured another ship and taken its captain and cabin boy captive.
-They rescue the cabin boy, but the pirates spot them before they can free the captain, who insists they leave him since the pirates intend to ransom him.
+During their expedition, the brothers come across the pirates, who have captured another ship and taken its captain, Moreland, and its cabin boy captive.
+They rescue the cabin boy, but the pirates spot them before they can free Moreland, who insists they leave him since the pirates intend to ransom him.
 The brothers and the boy flee the pirates through the jungle, the brothers later learning that the "boy" is really a girl named Roberta.
-The captain (her grandfather) cut her hair and dressed her as a boy to disguise her gender from the pirates.
-They survive an attack by a Python, but become lost and fight over what to do.
+Moreland (her grandfather) cut her hair and dressed her as a boy to disguise her gender from the pirates.
+They survive an attack by a green anaconda, but become lost and fight over what to do.
 Fritz's strong personality wins in the end, and they decide to press on.
 They rescue a zebra from hyenas and a quicksand trap; using it as a mount, they arrive back at the tree house just in time for Christmas.